Electrician license requirements

 Georgia requirements

 Georgia requires all commercial and residential electrical work to be done by a licensed electrician.
 Electricians in Georgia must obtain a license from the Construction Industry Licensing Board, Division of Electrical Contractors.
-You must have four years of experience working under a licensed contractor, pass a trade exam with the state, and pay a non-refundable $30 application fee.
+You must have four years of experience working under a licensed contractor, pass an electrical exam with the state, and pay a non-refundable $30 application fee.

 New York requirements